zsxkib/diffusion-pipe/README.md

 # diffusion-pipe
 A pipeline parallel training script for diffusion models.

-Currently supports Flux, LTX-Video, and HunyuanVideo.
+Currently supports SDXL, Flux, LTX-Video, and HunyuanVideo.

 **Work in progress and highly experimental.** It is unstable and not well tested.
 Things might not work right.